Reference-Free Sampling-Based Model Predictive Control: Methodology

 \subsection{Search-space parametrization}

-Defining the search space is crucial for effective random-search optimization.
-Unlike methods that sample in torque space, which typically require extensive parallel simulations on GPUs~\cite{vlahov2024mppi}, we adopt joint-space sampling with a subsequent PD controller for impedance control, transforming joint-space references into torque references.
-By delegating low-level torque control to the PD controller, our method achieves stable configurations efficiently.
-This choice enables us to leverage efficient CPU-based simulation at high frame rates, requiring only 20-30 parallel trajectories to control a quadruped robot, and up to 60-70 parallel trajectories for a humanoid robot, compared to GPU-based simulators that offer high throughput but slower per-frame execution. \\
+Defining the search space is critical for effective random-search optimization.
+In contrast to approaches that sample directly in torque space, often together with massively parallel GPU simulation~\cite{vlahov2024mppi}, we sample reference trajectories in joint space and track them using a PD controller that maps joint-space references to torque commands.
+This decouples high-level trajectory exploration from low-level torque regulation, enabling efficient CPU-based simulation at high frame rates.
+In our implementation, this requires only 20--30 parallel trajectories for quadruped control and 60--70 for humanoid control. \\[-1em]

-\textbf{Dual-space spline parameterization.} Control sequences are parameterized using cubic Hermite splines defined by $K$ node control points per controlled degree of freedom.
-Each spline node consist of both a position and a velocity component,
+\textbf{Cubic Hermite spline parameterization.} For each actuated degree of freedom, the control sequence is parameterized by a cubic Hermite spline with $K$ nodes.
+The optimization variables are the node parameters

-so that the continuous joint trajectory $q(t)$ and its time derivative are reconstructed via Hermite interpolation.
-Denoting the set of spline basis functions by $\mathcal{H}_k^{(3)}(t)$ and their time derivatives by $\dot{\mathcal{H}}_k^{(3)}(t)$, the trajectory reads
+where $\theta_k^q = q(t_k)$ and $\theta_k^v = \dot q(t_k)$ denote the joint position and joint velocity at node $k$.
+Throughout the paper, the superscript~${}^v$ denotes joint-velocity quantities associated with $q$.
+The nodes are uniformly spaced in time with interval $\Delta t$, and we consider now one spline segment over $t \in [t_k, t_{k+1}]$.
+With the normalized local time